zeropx/Date-From-To/README.md

 Date From-To
 ============

+## Last update 11-12-2013

+*Updated* - nothing, just made a change to the readme file to show how to use git.

 Date from-to is supposed to be a simple class that allows you display a date in a From/To format.

 What this means is by providing a start/end date, you can have an output such as: